mmjmike/repseq/docs/usage_stats.md

 ## Working with clonosets

 To read all clonosets (.tsv format, MiXCR3/4 typical output names, VDJtools or Bioadaptive formats) in a directory or several directories, use `find_all_exported_clonosets`.
-* If `remove_non_target` is set to True, contaminant chains will be removed from clonosets based on their percentage.
-* The threshold is set with `non_target_threshold`, the default value is 0.01.
-* With `chain` parameter defined (default is  `None`), clonoset files with chain other than specified will be ignored.

 ```py
 from repseq import clonosets as cl